Apricitine/Apricitine/README.md

 > Python (learning)
 > Ruby (learning)

-As I'm sure you noticed, I haven't included any frameworks, libraries, or APIs.
-I'm quite a noob.

 <!--
 **Apricitine/Apricitine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.